bokkypoobah/FunFairCrowdsaleContractAudit/README.md

 ## 8. Conclusion

-There is no severe security issues within this set of contracts.
+From the preliminary results, there are no severe security issues in the FunFairSale contract.
+The token contracts are currently being tested.

 The `FunFairSale.setStartTime(...)` function should be removed as this removes the need for presale participants to trust the contract owner not to manipulate the token presale contract parameters.

+There is the double counting of the `msg.value` in the `capAmount` check, and this will bring forward the sale end date/time prematurely.
+In the live contract, this bug will not apply as the cap

 <br />